Skip to content

 It is for HMS Instrumental / Vocal Teachers to make their own decisions regarding which music is appropriate to purchase and use in their work.

 We do, however, support colleagues who choose not to purchase or use music by convicted sex offenders.
-Instrumental / Vocal Teachers should also consider the potential challenge from parents / carers asking to use / purchase such materials, and how they will respond.
+Instrumental / Vocal Teachers should also consider the potential challenge from parents / carers in the use / purchase of such materials, and how they will respond.

 Our position as a team within the Children's Services directorate of the local authority, is that Hertfordshire Music Service will not knowingly purchase or use such materials.